 Third price category “free design” 2013

-- International Streetpainting Festival Geldern Germany: First Price Masterclass 2013
+- International Streetpainting Festival Geldern Germany: First Price Masterclass 2013 and 2018

 - Streetpainting Festival Bodenwerder Germany: First Price 2007